Contact Us

 Check The Custom PCB Cost Online

-Key Cost Components of Custom PCBA
+What Factors Affect the Cost of Custom PCBA

 The cost of PCBA includes not only the manufacturing of the bare PCB board but also the procurement of components, assembly, soldering techniques, and testing.
 Below are the key factors affecting PCBA costs: